2024 Texas Women and Girls in STEM Summit

 Free Culturally Responsive STEM Lessons -

 Join us for a workshop showcasing the IDRA SEEN School Resource Hub, a free platform that houses hundreds of culturally responsive lessons, including STEM lessons for all grade levels.
 We will briefly model 3 specific lesson resources (STEMinistas, Grace Hopper, and Real World).
-Presented by Stephanie Garcia, IDRA
+Presented by Christie Goodman, IDRA

 12:30 – 1:00 p.m.
 CT Lunch Break